DworkinLab/Bio720/assignments/Bio720_R_Assignment1.md

 require(rstudioapi)
 versionInfo()
 ```
-then copy the information that is printed out and email it to me (along with the information for question 4 below).
+then copy the information that is rendered as a PDF and email it to Dr. Golding (along with the information for question 4 below).

 Note: Some people may (not sure why) not have the `rstudioapi` package already installed.
 If it gives you an error about this you can install it (and then re-run the code above). i.e.